 Bribery of foreign public officials is a crime.
 Australian individuals and companies can be prosecuted in Australia for bribing foreign officials when overseas.
-For more information, go to the Attorney General's Department on foreign bribery.
+More information on this subject is available within the bribery of foreign public officials section on the Austrade website and the foreign bribery page on the Attorney General's Department website.

 Austrade specifically denies liability for loss associated with use of this information and the user does so entirely at their own risk.